John510S/John-s-AI-Music/README.md

 Poe was used for researching how to do certain code

 [Suno](https://suno.com/create)
-Suno was used to create music
+Suno was used to create most of the music (except echoes of ashes)

 [Ideogram](https://ideogram.ai/t/explore)
 Ideogram was used for images